 OPENING TIME: Contacting the marquees is necessary to visit the gardn.

-Pesaro - Teatro Rossini (Rossini Theatre), Pesaro and Gioachino Rossini, Pesaro - Colle San Bartolo – Giardini di Villa Imperiale (Gardens of Imperial Villa), Pesaro - Cathedral of Santa Maria Assunta, Science Museum L. Guidi and Valerio Observatory, Municipal Museums (Musei Civici) in Palazzo Mosca, Pesaro – Giardini di Villa Miralfiore (Villa Miralfiore Gardens), Natural Park of Monte San Bartolo, Pesaro - Museum of the Diocese, Pesaro - Museo della Marineria "W. Patrignani" (Nautical Museum)
+Pesaro and Gioachino Rossini, Pesaro - Colle San Bartolo – Giardini di Villa Imperiale (Gardens of Imperial Villa), Pesaro - Cathedral of Santa Maria Assunta, Pesaro - Teatro Rossini (Rossini Theatre), Natural Park of Monte San Bartolo, Science Museum L. Guidi and Valerio Observatory, Municipal Museums (Musei Civici) in Palazzo Mosca, Pesaro – Giardini di Villa Miralfiore (Villa Miralfiore Gardens), Hamlet of Fiorenzuola di Focara (District Hall), Pesaro - Museo della Marineria "W. Patrignani" (Nautical Museum)

 Flavors and Craft:

-Pesaro and Gioachino Rossini, Colli Pesaresi DOC, Pesaro - Herb Market, Pesaro - Public Markets, Pesaro - Renata Tebaldi, Pesaro city of ceramics
+Pesaro and Gioachino Rossini, Colli Pesaresi DOC, Pesaro - Public Markets, Pesaro - Renata Tebaldi, Pesaro city of ceramics, Pesaro - Herb Market

 Cozy or wild beaches, the sea for all tastes